Hey,

 corner drugstores.

-then, pharmacists said, "Heroin clears the complexion, gives
+pharmacists said, "Heroin clears the complexion, gives buoyancy

-buoyancy to the mind, regulates the stomach and bowels, and is,
+to the mind, regulates the stomach and bowels, and is, in fact,

-percent of households had at least one full-time servant or domestic
+of households had at least one full-time servant or domestic help.

 This picture was taken 70 years ago.